SuperchillB/clearscore/README.md

 # bud-assignment

+---

-Take-home assignment for a Frontend Developer position at Bud
+This is a take-home assignment for a Frontend Developer position at Bud.